do-pa/itdoc/CONTRIBUTING.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability within Itdoc, please immediately report it privately by emailing [itdoc.js@gmail.com](mailto:itdoc.js@gmail.com).
+If you discover a security vulnerability within itdoc, please immediately report it privately by emailing [itdoc.js@gmail.com](mailto:itdoc.js@gmail.com).
 Do not disclose vulnerabilities publicly.

 ## How to Contribute

 ### Setting Up the Development Environment

-Good news!
-Itdoc provides pre-configured `.vscode` and `.idea` directories for contributors using VS Code and IntelliJ IDEA.
+Good news! itdoc provides pre-configured `.vscode` and `.idea` directories for contributors using VS Code and IntelliJ IDEA.
 These configurations ensure automatic code formatting.
 Additionally, we use [Husky](https://typicode.github.io/husky/) to automatically enforce coding conventions prior to commits.